The Department of Chemistry and Its Facilities

 Graduate Program Admission Requirements

 Applicants should have training equivalent to that of a Bachelor of Arts or Science degree in one of the natural sciences or engineering.
-There is no fee for applying to the Department of Chemistry, but applicants must first apply to the UW Graduate School and pay their fee.
+There is no application fee for the Department of Chemistry, but applicants must first apply to the UW Graduate School and pay their fee.

-Applicants are required to take the Graduate Record Examination aptitude tests; the subject test in Chemistry is optional.
+Applicants are required to take the Graduate Record Examination aptitude test; the subject test in Chemistry is optional.
 The results of these examinations, the undergraduate transcript, and three letters of recommendation are the basis for evaluation.
-The application deadline for Autumn Quarter of the following year is December 15 of the preceding year.
+The application deadline for Autumn Quarter of the following year is December 4 of the preceding year.

 For full details on the application process and requirements, we encourage you to visit our Graduate Admissions and Application link.
 You may also contact the Graduate Program Coordinator by email at firstname.lastname@example.org.